dszczer/interview-tasks/README.md

 * Simultaneously, employee can attend single delegation only.
 * Allowance is granted only, if employee was delegated full 8 hours of a specific day.
 * Allowance is not granted for Saturday and Sunday.
-* If allowance takes more than 7 calendar days, then allowance wage doubles for each day, after first 7 calendar days.
+* If delegation takes more than 7 calendar days, then allowance rate doubles for each day after first 7 calendar days.

 ### Endpoints